nasa/cumulus-docs/docs/howto.md

 **Add new deployment to `<daac>-deploy/config/config.yml`:**

     <deployment-name>:
-      stackName: <stack-name> # name of the Cumulus stack in CloudFormation
+      stackName: <stack-name> # name of the Cumulus stack in CloudFormation, MUST START WITH deployer/iam Prefix
       buckets:
         internal: <internal-bucket-name>
         private: <private-bucket-name>